Prep Football: Livingstone graduate Charlie Gray hired at NWC

 Now he makes the move to Northwest Cabarrus to replace Rich Williams, who guided the Trojans’ fortunes for eight seasons.

 He’s facing another major rebuilding project, but Gray is convinced tangible progress can be made relatively quickly.
-There’s significant community support for the Tojans’ athletic programs.
+There’s significant community support for the Trojans’ athletic programs.
 Gray, who has lived in Kannapolis for years, is familiar with the school and the community it serves.

 “We’ve got the athletes here to be successful,” Gray said.
 “I had a chance to watch the basketball team practice.
 I was very impressed.”